Organisation of doctoral studies

 Assessment in doctoral programmes varies.
 Professors of the corresponding branch and the scientific advisor monitor academic progress.
 The student reports about the results of his/her studies and research biannually participating in research seminars and conference organised in the corresponding branch where a special decision is made about the conformity of results with the individual study programme.
 The decision is documented and submitted to the programme director.

 The degree Doktors internationally recognized as PhD can be conferred only after fulfillment of requirements for doctoral study programme and public defence of doctoral thesis.
 Doctoral thesis may consist of a dissertation, or also of a group of thematic papers or a monograph.
 A foreign expert is involved in the evaluation of thesis.
-A person who has obtained the scientific degree, receives a Doctor’s diploma.
+A person who has obtained the scientific degree, receives a Doctor’s diploma or Professional Doctor's diploma in arts.

 No variations in third cycle programmes.